 However, the altered taste and smell of high lipase breast milk can lead to feeding difficulties and preferences in some babies.
 They may show signs of reluctance, fussiness, or even refuse to consume breast milk entirely.
 This can create stress and concern for mothers who are committed to exclusively breastfeeding their infants.

-Practical Methods for Scalding Breast Milk to Nuetralize Lipase
+Practical Methods for Scalding Breast Milk to Neutralize Lipase

 When high levels of lipase are present in breast milk, scalding can be an effective method to deactivate the enzyme and improve the taste and aroma of the milk.
 Scalding involves heating the milk to a specific temperature without boiling it, which helps to break down the lipase and minimize its impact on the milk’s flavor.

-Freeze-Dry Breast Milk to Improve Taste and Aroma of High Lipase Breast Milk
+Freeze-Dry Breast Milk Improves Taste and Aroma of High Lipase Breast Milk

 The Freeze-Drying Process and Preservation of Nutrients